 We perform impairment reviews of intangible assets and property and equipment when events or circumstances indicate that the value of the assets may be impaired.
 Indicators of impairment include operating or cash flow losses, significant decreases in market value or changes in the physical condition of the property and equipment.
 When indicators of impairment are present, the evaluation of impairment is based upon a comparison of the carrying amount of the intangible asset or property and equipment to the estimated future undiscounted net cash flows expected to be generated by the asset.
-If estimated future undiscounted cash flows are less than the carrying amount of the asset, the asset is considered impaired.
-The impairment expense is determined by comparing the estimated fair value of the intangible asset or property and equipment to its carrying value, with any shortfall from fair value recognized as an expense in the current period.
+If estimated future undiscounted cash flows are less than the carrying amount of the intangible asset or property and equipment to its carrying value, with any shortfall from fair value recognized as an expense in the current period.
 The estimate of undiscounted cash flows and the fair value of assets require several assumptions and estimates like the weighted average cost of capital, discount rates, risk-free rates, market rate of return and risk premiums and can be affected by a variety of factors, including external factors such as industry and economic trends, and internal factors such as changes in our business strategy and our internal forecasts.
 Although we believe the historical assumptions and estimates we have made are reasonable and appropriate, different assumptions and estimates could materially impact our reported financial results.